Anticipating and avoiding skills obsolescence in 2023

-• The employees most affected by skills obsolescence are senior citizens (31% of 50-55 year-olds are concerned by the problem, compared with 21% of 30-39 year-olds, according to a CEDEFOP survey), the least qualified (33% of those with low qualifications are affected, compared with 19% of those with high qualifications) and workers who do not benefit from continuing training (34%, compared with 22% of those who do).
+• The employees most affected by skills obsolescence are senior citizens (31 % of 50-55 year-olds are affected by the problem, compared with 21 % of 30-39 year-olds, according to a CEDEFOP survey), the least qualified (33 % of those with a low level of qualification affected, compared with 19 % of those with a high level of qualification) and workers who do not benefit from continuing training (34 %, compared with 22 % for those who do).

 • The OECD points out that the lifespan of a technical skill has fallen from 30 years in 1987 to 2 years today, an inevitable consequence of technological progress.

 • 85% of the jobs of 2030 don't yet exist?
-Another frightening statistic: in a study conducted for Fujitsu by consultant Pierre Audoin, 88% of respondents believe that by 2025, the rise of artificial intelligence will be one of the three factors shaping the world of work.
+Another frightening statistic: in a study carried out for Fujitsu by consultant Pierre Audoin, 88% of those surveyed believe that by 2025, the rise of artificial intelligence will be one of three factors shaping the world of work.

-• In 2017, Mckinsey stated that 50% of professions could already be automated.
-What's more, up to a third of all activities could be replaced by 2030, forcing 75 to 375 million workers to change fields.
+• Mckinsey stated in 2017 that 50% of professions could already be automated.
+In addition, up to a third of activities could be replaced by 2030, forcing 75 to 375 million workers to change fields.

-• CEDEFOP(European Centre for Vocational Training and Development) refers to four types of skills obsolescence:
+• CEDEFOP (European Centre for Development and Vocational Training) refers to four types of skills obsolescence:

 Skills obsolescence: introduction

 Anticipating skills obsolescence has become an unavoidable necessity in today's world of work.
-According to a study by the Institute for the Future (IFTF), it is estimated that 85% of the jobs that will exist in 2030 have not yet been created.
-At the same time, Mckinsey predicts that between 75 and 375 million workers could be forced to change fields by 2030, due to the rapid evolution of the skills required.
+According to a study by the Institute for the Future (IFTF)It is estimated that 85% of the occupations that will exist in 2030 have not yet been created.
+At the same time, Mckinsey predicts that between 75 and 375 million workers could be required to change fields by 2030, due to the rapid evolution of the skills required.
 Faced with these significant changes, understanding how to anticipate and manage skills obsolescence is more crucial than ever.

 Understanding skills obsolescence